Yes, Chi Chaga is Health Canada approved and an FDA registered facility. Natural Product Number (NPN): 80078035

 Brewing Methods Mocha Pot – French Press – Automatic Drip – Espresso Preparation When using drip method measure 1 tbsp per 6 ounces (3/4 cup) of fresh water.
 Adjust amount of Chaga Java to suit your taste.

 Chaga powder can be consumed as tea, added to a smoothie or favourite food recipe.
 How to Prepare Chaga Mushroom to Drink as a Tea Brewing Steps: Boil desired cups of water in a teapot or kettle.
 Add one teaspoon per cup of water using a tea infuser, tea ball or bag.
 Place infuser, tea [...]

-Boil for 2 minutes a small handful in 4 cups of water.
-You can save the chunks in the refrigerator and boil up to 3 times.
-We encourage this practice since wild chaga is rare and it contains a vast amount of nutrients that cab be extracted on multiple boilings.
+Bring to a boil a small handful in 4 cups of water and let it steep for 10 minutes.
+You can save the chaga chunks in the refrigerator and boil up to 3 times.
+We encourage this practice since wild chaga is rare and it contains a vast amount of nutrients that can be extracted on multiple boilings.